 “All Scripture is inspired by God...”
-(2 Timothy 3:16-17, NASB).[i]
+(2 Timothy 3:16a).
 We believe all Scripture is inspired by God.
 We understand that in the reception and transmission of God’s Word, chosen men were moved by the Holy Spirit to unerringly record God’s precise message for the world (2 Peter 1:21).
-We believe that all the original manuscripts of Scripture were equally and completely inspired by the Holy Spirit.
+We believe that all the original manuscripts of Scripture were completely and equally inspired by the Holy Spirit.
 Regardless of the genre, whether historical, doctrinal, prophetic or poetic, the Holy Spirit presided over the selection of all thoughts and words employed by the writers.

-“You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me” (John 5:39).
+“You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me;” (John 5:39).
 We believe that Scripture finds its climax in the person and work of Jesus Christ.
 We believe that virtually every portion of Scripture, including the Old Testament, is properly understood in light of how it relates to Christ in either His First or Second Advent.

 We believe that the Bible is the final authority for all Christian faith and practice.
 When properly interpreted, Scripture is completely sufficient for our instruction and spiritual edification.
 Scripture is not meant to be mixed with human viewpoint or replaced by human philosophy.
 “See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
-For in Him all the fullness of Deity dwells in bodily form, and in Him you have been made complete” (Colossians 2:8-10a).
+For in Him all the fullness of Deity dwells in bodily form, and in Him you have been made complete...”
+(Colossians 2:8-10a).

 We believe that Scripture is the voice of God to the church today (Colossians 3:16).
 Through the written word, the Holy Spirit communicates Christ’s message to us.
-In this age we are not commanded to seek new revelatory or prophetic messages, instead we are commanded to study God’s already-provided message in order to know its lifechanging truth.
-“Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth” (2 Timothy 2:15).
+In this age we are not commanded to seek new revelatory or prophetic messages, instead we are commanded to study God’s already-provided message in order to know its life changing truth.
+“Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.”
+(2 Timothy 2:15).

 THE TRIUNE GODHEAD

 The Godhead is the absolute and sole creator of the universe.
 All things were made by His divine authority and not through an evolutionary process.
-“For in six days the Lord made the heavens and the earth, the sea and all that is in them” (Exodus 20:11a).
+“For in six days the Lord made the heavens and the earth, the sea and all that is in them...”
+(Exodus 20:11a).
 “For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things have been created through Him and for Him.
-He is before all things, and in Him all things hold together” (Colossians 1:16-17).
-“By the word of the LORD the heavens were made, and by the breath of His mouth all their host” (Psalm 33:6).
+He is before all things, and in Him all things hold together.”
+(Colossians 1:16-17).
+“By the word of the Lord the heavens were made, and by the breath of His mouth all their host.”
+(Psalm 33:6).

 PERSON AND WORK OF GOD THE FATHER

 We believe that God the Father, the first person of the Trinity, co-equal with the Son and the Spirit, orders all things according to His own purpose and grace (Psalm 145:8-9; 1 Corinthians 8:6).
-He is the creator of all things (Genesis 1:1-31; Ephesians 3:9).
-As the only absolute and omnipotent ruler in the universe, in His infinite wisdom He alone is sovereign in, and over, all creation (Psalm 103:19; Romans 11:36).
-He is the sole author of redemption (Jude 25; Hebrews 5:9-10, 13:20).
+He is the creator of all things (Genesis 1; Ephesians 3:9).
+As the only absolute and omnipotent ruler in the universe, in His infinite wisdom He alone is sovereign in, and over, all creation (Psalm 103:19; Romans 11:33-36; Jude 25).
+He is the sole author of redemption (Hebrews 5:9-10, 13:20; Jude 25a).
 He alone allows all living creatures to exist (Acts 17:24-28; Revelation 4:11).
 He directs and governs material creation and time-based events (1 Chronicles 29:11).

 PERSON AND WORK OF JESUS CHRIST

-We believe that the Lord Jesus Christ, the second person of the Trinity, the eternal Son of God, is entirely co-equal with the Father and with the Holy Spirit (Matthew 22:44-45, 26:64; John 1:18).
-In His incarnation, Christ became a man without ceasing for even one moment to be God (John 1:1-2, 14).
+We believe that the Lord Jesus Christ, the second person of the Trinity, the eternal Son of God, is entirely co-equal with the Father and with the Holy Spirit (Matthew 22:44-45, 26:64; John 1:18, 10:30).
+In His incarnation, Christ became a man without ceasing for even one moment to be God (John 1:1-2, 14; Colossians 2:9).
 In order to reveal God and redeem sinful man, Christ was conceived by the Holy Spirit to be born as a true human being by means of Mary, a virgin (Luke 1:35; Galatians 4:4-5).

-We believe that on the basis of the efficacy of the sacrificial death of our Lord Jesus Christ for all mankind, the sinner who trusts in Christ is immediately freed from the penalty of sin (Acts 13:39; Romans 3:25, 5:1).
-The sinner who trusts in Christ is immediately declared righteous, given eternal life, and adopted into the family of God, all thanks to the awesome work of our Lord Jesus Christ (Romans 3:25, 5:8-9; 2 Corinthians 5:14-15; 1 Peter 2:24, 3:18).
+We believe that on the basis of the efficacy of the sacrificial death of our Lord Jesus Christ for all mankind, the sinner who trusts in Christ is immediately freed from the penalty of sin (John 3:16; Acts 13:39; Romans 3:25, 5:1).
+The sinner who trusts in Christ is immediately declared righteous, given eternal life, born again as a child of God, and adopted into His family, all thanks to the awesome work of our Lord Jesus Christ (John 3:16; Romans 3:25, 5:8-9; 1 Peter 2:24, 3:18).

 Christ is the sole mediator between God and man (1 Timothy 2:5).
 He is the head of His body, the church (Ephesians 1:22, 5:23; Colossians 1:18).
 In the future He will rule over the Millennial Kingdom from the throne of David (Isaiah 9:6; Luke 1:31-33; 1 Corinthians 15:24-28).
 Christ will judge and condemn all who fail to trust in Him as Savior (Romans 2:16; Revelation 20:11-15).

 PERSON AND WORK OF THE HOLY SPIRIT

-We believe that the Holy Spirit, the third person of the Trinity, is co-equal with the Father and with the Son (John 14:26, 15:26).
-Although the Holy Spirit is omnipresent, since the Day of Pentecost He has indwelled every believer (John 16:7; Ephesians 1:13-14, 4:30).
+We believe that the Holy Spirit, the third person of the Trinity, is co-equal with the Father and with the Son (John 14:26, 15:26, 1 Corinthians 2:11-12).
+Although the Holy Spirit is omnipresent, since the Day of Pentecost He has indwelled every believer (John 14:16-26, 16:7; Ephesians 1:13-14, 4:30).
 The Holy Spirit will never leave or abandon a believer (John 3:34, 14:16-17; Ephesians 4:30).